gelleicsaba/btrend/README.md

   -s : skip comments
   -step=<num> : sequence step
   -t : turn on test mode
+  -p : turn on pack mode
+	    pack mode: the marked rows will be grouped in one row
 ```

 e.g. you can create the output with these command